yabje/scoresaber-wiki/wiki/ranking/criteria/mapping-criteria.md

 Notes must not be placed in the pre-cut swing path of a note of the opposite color.
 [EXAMPLE](./mapping-criteria.md#r-2-b-pre-cut-swing-path)
 Notes must not be placed inside walls or be completely blocked from the player’s view by walls.
 A pattern must not induce a variation in swing speed within a single swing.
 A pattern must not be at a significantly higher effective BPM than what is justified within the rest of the map.
+Notes should not be placed in the follow-through path of a note of the opposite color ([EXAMPLE](./mapping-criteria.md#g-1-d-hitboxes)) unless the notes are on the same snap or there is sufficient time for the other color saber to swing clear of the note.
+No patterns should have a swing path into the bad cut hitbox for a note of the same color in the same swing.

 #### C. Walls
 There must not be a wall or combination of walls that force the player to take damage.
 [EXAMPLE](./mapping-criteria.md#r-2-c-walls-1)